SUNRUSE-Junk-Drawer/poxel/readme.md

 This may change the surrounding quadrilaterals, splitting but not merging them as required to produce the requested topology.
 Returns truthy if any changes were made, and falsy if not.

+### add

+Given:

+- A terrain.
+- A string specifying a facing direction.  (xp, zn, etc.)
+- An integer specifying a layer.
+- A string specifying a material.
+- An integer specifying a start location on the first axis.
+- An integer specifying a end location on the first axis.
+- An integer specifying a start location on the second axis.
+- An integer specifying a end location on the second axis.

+Adds a new quadrilateral covering the specified area in the specified layer, of the specified material.
+Does not check that the space is empty.

+If:

+- The facing direction has not been defined for the terrain.
+- The layer has not been defined for the facing direction.
+- The material has not been defined for the layer.

+These are automatically defined.

 ### optimise

 Given: